bjcosta/landscaping/README.md

 Additionally, having a body of water in the back-yard will affect the micro-climate.
 Adding humidity and a bit more thermal stability.
 Especially if it is enclosed by structure such as trees/shrubs to hold the humidity in a little.

-And ponds/water features are just plain amazing and beautiful.
+Finally ponds/water features are just plain amazing and beautiful!

 Some issues with adding a pond might be unwanted guests like mosquitos, however if the pond is stocked correctly by say adding rainbowfish (again not a mono-culture of fish) we can minimise the impact of this.